-Get at least 100 women together who want to make a difference but can’t fit one more thing into their busy lives, to agree to meet for one hour four times a year and donate $100 each time.
+The concept is simple yet brilliant.
+Get at least 100 women together who want to make a difference but can’t fit one more thing into their busy lives, to agree to meet for one hour a quarter and donate $100 each time.

 This is the concept behind 100+ Women Who Care – Bucks County.
 Here’s how it works.

-Currently membership stands at 180 women.
-That means that $18,000 is raised in one hour to help those in need in our local community.
+Currently membership stands at 250 women.
+That means that $25,000 is raised in one hour to help those in need in our local community.
+That’s $100,000 a year – with four hours of work!

-This amazing group of women have donated funds to Nicks Clicks, NAMI, Shamrock Reins, Family Services of Bucks County, Mother Bachman Clinic, Bucks County Housing Group and many others.
+This amazing group of women have donated funds to A Woman’s Place, Shamrock Reins, Family Services of Bucks County, Mother Bachman Clinic, Bucks County Housing Group and many, many others.

-If you’re interested in making a significant impact in your local community, please contact local Realtor and founder Lynne Kelleher at 215-860-3229, Lynne@LynneKelleher.com or www.100WomeninBucks.org for more info.
+If you’re interested in making a difference in your local community, but don’t have the time for traditional fundraising, please contact local Realtor and founder Lynne Kelleher at 215-813-6655 or Lynne@LynneKelleher.com for more info, or visit www.100womeninbucks.org.